Advice for tourism and event businesses affected by COVID-19

 Government support for paying wages

-Under the Coronavirus Job Retention Scheme the Government will cover 80% of wages up to £2,500 for employees on PAYE, backdated to 1 March.
+Under the Coronavirus Job Retention Scheme the Government will contribute towards wages for employees on PAYE, backdated to 1 March.

 PAYE notification for furloughed workers

 How and when to report payments made to employees under the Coronavirus Job Retention Scheme.